sammathewt/interview-exercise/README.md

 ## Introduction

 A developer on your team, Baldrick, has just quit with no notice period.
 And good riddance because he was overpaid and made a mess of the codebase...Unfortunately this means you have to pick up the ticket he was working on before he left.
 As expected, he's done a bad job.
 The code is a mess, there are bugs to fix, and it's missing an important feature.
-However, the CEO has an expensive marketing campaign that's going out tonight and you finish work in an hour.
-Whatever you manage in the next 60 minutes will just have to be enough (the CEO shouldn't have really paid for the marketing campaign yet anyway).

 The feature you're looking at is a Mortgage and Home Insurance quote provider service.
 The actual quotes themselves are coming back from third party integrations, the interfaces for the third parties have been provided by our partners so we can't change these.